yinwang0/pysonar2/README.md

         hg clone http://hg.python.org/jython

-2. Checkout this repo, replace everything inside _src/org/python/indexer_ with the content of this repo
+2. Checkout this repo, replace everything inside _src/org/python/indexer_ (which is PySonar 1.0) with the content of this repo

 3. Delete the tests for the old indexer